vkostyanetsky/Foodlog/README.md

 I wrote this script to calculate approximate number of calories, proteins, fats & carbohydrates which I consume during a day.

 I know that there is a lot of tools to solve this task.
 I tried to use many of them, but gave up eventually.
 Why?
-Well, some of them lose my data without an obvious reason, some have really terrible UI, and almost every one tries to sell me paid subscription.
+Well, some of them lose my data without an obvious reason, some have really terrible UI, and almost every one tries to sell me a paid subscription.
 Gosh, I just need one simple function!

 So I decide: